Building a Better Cow with David Lalman

 David Lalman (02:35):

-To get at, and that is a very true statement.
+That is a very true statement.
 It’s a challenge.
-There’s for maybe 25 to 30 years now, the industry has done a good job of measuring feed intake and, therefore, feed efficiency.
+There for maybe 25 to 30 years now, the industry has done a good job of measuring feed intake and, therefore, feed efficiency.
 We’ve obviously been able to measure weight gain for a long time, but measuring feed intake is an important part of that feed efficiency equation.
-And, you know, we had companies that invented and distributed equipment to do that about 25, 30 years ago, and they have really expanded the use of those and so on.
+And, you know, we had companies that invented and distributed equipment to do that about 25 to 30 years ago, and they have really expanded the use of those and so on.
 But that equipment was designed for a kind of processed mixed diet, because there’s very limited bunk space in those systems, right?
-They’re each like a, I don’t know, a 2-by-2 square or something like that is the size of the bunk.
+They’re each like a, I don’t know, a 2 ft. by 2 ft. square or something like that is the size of the bunk.
 And one animal is supposed to eat out of that bunk at a time.
-Well, for a cow makes her living on a diet that’s generally different than something that’s like corn silage or maybe 50% roughage and 50% concentrate.
+Well, for a cow making her living on a diet, that’s generally different than something that’s like corn silage or maybe 50% roughage and 50% concentrate.

 Well, corn silage by itself is 50% concentrate.
 If you think about, well eared corn silage is about half corn grain in dry-matter weight.
 So a lot of those diets that have tested feed efficiency are just higher-quality diets, and they're processed.
 So thinking about putting the diet that the cow consumes in that little tiny bunk, it's not going to work.
 And what we discovered really quickly was that you put hay in a bunk like that and the cow just reaches down there and trying to find the good pieces, they root it out and they shove it out into the feed alley.
 And so it's a real challenge.
 And then the other problem is forage is not very dense, and so you can only put a few pounds in there at a time.
 And so you can't run very many cows per feeder, per feed intake unit I should say, rather than feeder.
 And/or you have to feed 3, 4, 5 times a day because you can put such a small amount of the weight in that feeder.
 So that's one reason why it's really a challenge to get to an efficient cow where a cow makes her living.
 And that is with moderate to low-quality forage and especially unprocessed forage — long-stem, like a cow grazes out in the pasture.
 We'd rather be doing this work in the pasture,